calrk/Clarity/README.md

 ===============

 ### Dual Input
+#### Add/Subtract
+Adds/Subtracts images from each other
+#### Blend
+Blends two images together, with optional weighting
+#### Mask
+Simple implementation of multiply, where white is shown and black is not
 #### Multiply
 Multiplies an image with a greyscale
-#### Mask
-Simple implementation of multiply, where white is shown and black is not
-#### Blend
-Blends two images together, with optional weighting
-#### add/subtract
-adds/subtracts images from each other

 ### Height Map
 #### Contourer
 Shows the contours in a height map
+####Normal Flip
+Will flip the x/y axis values, or swap the x/y axis with each other
 #### Normal Generator
 Generates a normal based on a height map
 #### Normal Intensity
 Edits the intensity of a normal map
-####Normal Flip
-Will flip the x/y axis values, or swap the x/y axis with each other

 ### Misc
 ####Brickulate